keybase/client/osx/Fuse/README.md

 The Fuse bundle is included in the KeybaseInstaller.app.
 Building a new installer will automatically pick up the kbfuse.bundle checked in here.

+### Differences from Fuse for macOS

+KBFuse is the same as Fuse for macOS (or osxfuse), except for the default admin group, which we change from "admin" to "staff".
+This allows us to specify allow_root and still work properly for users that aren't administrators.